9dots/9dots.io-pages/OpIX5X6.md

 	- Students have a small supply of seed and materials to build a hoe.
 	- There are still monsters roaming around on the island.

-2. Students will write how their characters are feeling in this situation on the day 2 handout.
+2. Students write how their characters are feeling in this situation on the day 2 handout.

 ## Define
-Time do define the problem that students will solve during this session of the game.
+Time do define the problem that students must solve during this session of the game.

-1. Students will discuss with a partner what they feel is the biggest problem that they are facing right now.
+1. Students discuss with a partner what they feel is the biggest problem that they are facing right now.

 2. Guide students to the idea that creating a sustainable food source should be their first priority.

-3. Students will write their problem definition on the handout.
+3. Students write their problem definition on the handout.
 	- An example problem statement could be, "There is no system in place for gathering food safely."

 ## Ideate
-Students will develop a design solution to the problem they have just defined.
+Students develop a design solution to the problem they have just defined.

 1. Discuss with students possible solutions to their problem.
 	- What are some possible solutions to solving the problem that students identified?